Alstonargodi/Plan/README.md

 # Wetterdo

-I made planning app with weather information,So in this mixed todolist and weather app.
+Planning app with weather information,So in this mixed beween todolist and weather app.
 WetterDo is stands for Wetter a german word for weather and do from last word to-do

 # :pencil2: Features
 1. Weather view

-   give about current weather information
+   >give about current weather information

 2. planning view

-   Below weatherview there is some list about today activity
+   >Below weatherview there is some list about today activity

 3. planning detail

-   give u detail about your planning and also u can add more activity or maybe update
+   >give detail about your planning and also u can add more activity or maybe update

 4. weather detail

-   provide u more detail about the weather
+   >provide more detail about the weather

 5. Location

-   provide the latest weather based on your location position
+   >provide the latest weather based on your location position

 # :wrench: Implementation
 1. Kotlin, main programming language for build this project